n8n-io/n8n-docs/docs/integrations/creating-nodes/plan/node-versioning.md

 Node versioning summary:

-- The main node file should extend `NodeVersionedType` instead of `INodeType`.
+- The base node file should extend `NodeVersionedType` instead of `INodeType`.
-- The main node file should contain a base description including the `defaultVersion` (usually the latest) and a list of versions.
+- The base node file should contain a description including the `defaultVersion` (usually the latest) and a list of versions.
 It shouldn't contain anything else.
 - n8n recommends using `v1`, `v2`, and so on, for version folder names.

+[TODO: add more info on how node versioning will affect end users and encourage good versioning]